-How to make chick candy pops for an Easter treat with candy.
+How to make chick candy pops for an Easter treat with candy melts.

 These chick candy pops are Easter heroes.
-They are easy to make (mere minutes).
-They are kid-friendly.
-They are pretty basic, so picky eaters shouldn’t have a problem.
-And they count as an after-dinner dessert, but they are small enough to not overload the kids with a full plate of sugar that competes with their Easter basket haul.
+They are easy to make (mere minutes), are kid-friendly, and pretty basic, so picky eaters shouldn’t have a problem.
+You can serve chick candy pops as an after-dinner dessert, but they are small enough to not overload the kids with a full plate of sugar that competes with their Easter basket haul.
 So.
 You’re welcome.
 Although… should I mention that my daughter didn’t know these were chicks?
 Also, they kind of look like Big Bird, which is a total accident.

 If you want to make some bunnies to go with your candy chick pops, click for bunny candy pop instructions.